quentinf00/flexlock/_sources/parallel.md.txt

 ## Running Tasks in Parallel Locally

-When running tasks in parallel locally, FlexLock uses a pull-based model where multiple worker processes pull tasks from a shared SQLite database:
+Local parallel execution is ideal for development and smaller-scale experiments on a single machine.
+FlexLock uses a pull-based model where multiple worker processes pull tasks from a shared SQLite database.

 ### Basic Local Parallel Execution